 As with any acne form, the key to combating unwanted blemishes is to create healthy skincare habits and heal from within.

 An effective routine should include a medicated cleanser, a medical-grade treatment cream, and an oil-free acne-prone skin moisturizer.
-When looking for products, choose ones with active ingredients such as salicylic acid and benzoyl peroxide.
+Choose products with active ingredients such as salicylic acid and benzoyl peroxide when looking for products.
 The best moisturizers for people with acne-prone will also contain niacinamide.

 Treat your acne with salicylic acid.

-Salicylic acid has the ability to deeply penetrate the skin to break down build-up that can clog pores and cause acne.
+Salicylic acid can deeply penetrate the skin to break down build-up that can clog pores and cause acne.
 It also works as a chemical exfoliator to gently slough away dead skin cells and grime.
 This helps keep oil production at bay and prevents future breakouts.
 Another benefit of salicylic acid?
 It's an anti-inflammatory, so it calms red, irritated skin.

 Treat your acne with Benzoyl peroxide.

-Benzoyl peroxide is antimicrobial, meaning it reduces acne-causing bacteria on the skin to prevent pimple formation and help remove blockages.
-Benzoyl peroxide can found in FDA-approved over-the-counter (OTC) and prescription anti-acne medication and is regarded by the American Academy of dermatology as the most effective single unit acne topical anti medications.
+Benzoyl peroxide is antimicrobial, reducing acne-causing bacteria on the skin to prevent pimple formation and help remove blockages.
+Benzoyl peroxide can be found in FDA-approved over-the-counter (OTC) and prescription anti-acne medication and is regarded by the American Academy of Dermatology as the most effective single topical anti-acne medication.

 Take a zinc supplement.

-Women with PCOS tend to have low zinc levels, an essential mineral responsible for optimizing hormone production, blood sugar regulation, and immune function.
+Women with PCOS tend to have low zinc levels, an essential mineral for optimizing hormone production, blood sugar regulation, and immune function.
 Studies suggest that this zinc deficiency may be partly to blame for insulin resistance and abnormal cholesterol levels often seen in PCOS patients.
-In addition to helping clear up the skin by balancing out hormone levels, zinc may also help reduce unwanted symptoms such as hair loss and unwanted body hair growth.
-A good source for zinc for teens and adult women with acne and PCOS is MDacne's vitamins + minerals supplements containing Zinc, vitamins A, B5, and selenium, specially formulated for people with acne and acne scars.
+In addition to helping clear up the skin by balancing out hormone levels, Zinc may also help reduce unwanted symptoms such as hair loss and unwanted body hair growth.
+A good source of Zinc for teens and adult women with acne and PCOS is MDacne's vitamins + minerals supplements containing Zinc, vitamins A, B5, and selenium, specially formulated for people with acne and acne scars.

 Acne is very common in women with Polycystic Ovary Syndrome.
-Using the right oral contraceptives of the natural DIM supplements can help with hormonal imbalance.
-Combining it with the right skincare anti-acne medications, the right diet, and few lifestyle changes can further reduce PCOs' symptoms, including acne.
+Using the right oral contraceptives or natural DIM supplements can help with hormonal imbalance.
+Combining it with the proper skincare anti-acne medications, diet, and lifestyle changes can further reduce PCOs' symptoms, including acne.